KrishArul26/Ecommerce-Sales-Analysis-PowerBI/README.md

 <h2 align="center"> Process Flow</h2>

 <p style= 'text-align: justify;'>
- 1. Cleaned and transformed data using Power Query.
+ 1. Cleaned and transformed data using Power Query

- 2. Added various synchronised slicers and advanced filters.
+ 2. Added various synchronised slicers and advanced filters

- 3. Created interactive visualizations like “Q&A”, Charts, and Gauges with conditional formatting and page-level Tooltips.
+ 3. Created interactive visualizations like “Q&A”, Charts, and Gauges with conditional formatting and page-level Tooltips

  4. Created drill-through option between pages that are navigated by buttons.
-Also, created calculated measures using DAX.
+Also, created calculated measures using DAX

  5. Implemented row-level security based on region and finally, published the visualizations on Power BI Service..</p>